dxxnL/NTLITE/README.md

 2. Extract ISO, and mount it into NTLITE.
 3. Delete all useless Windows versions, leave on PRO or whatever you need.
 ![Result](https://i.imgur.com/MjlCtMF.png)
-4. If you want to leave Installation from setup.exe feature - don't delete 9 Flag in boot.wim
+4. If you want to leave Installation from setup.exe feature - don't delete 9 Flag in boot.wim (Windows PE)
 ![9Flag](https://i.imgur.com/WZ0KCrt.png)
 ________